6 Powerful Online Marketing Trends for the Future (Updated February 2019)

 Apologies for waxing philosophical right off the bat, but it seemed like an appropriate place to start.

 With the world going digital, so have marketers.
-Online marketing has been all the buzz the past couple of years.
+Online marketing has now evolved into a mainstream marketing platform.

-Marketing through video content was a dominant trend last year and will continue to be so.
+Marketing through video content was a dominant online marketing trend last year and will continue to be so in the foreseeable future.

 But what’s the secret behind this massive video consumption rate?